InlandWaters/dataQC/README.md

 ## “potential outliers”

 boxplot.stats can list the 'outliers' (points outside +/-1.58 IQR/sqrt(n)).
-Coefficient that defines the outliers can be changed.
+The coefficient that defines the outliers can be changed.

 ```{r}
 Data %>%